jedisct1/witx-codegen/README.md

 ![AS-WITX](logo.png)
 ==========

-# AS-WITX: a WITX code generator for AssemblyScript.
+# AS-WITX: A WITX code generator for AssemblyScript.

 This is a work in progress.